open-seneca/integrated-aq-sensor/Firmware/README.md

-Tutorial on how to flash the code via USB:
+# How to flash firmware via USB

 1) Install both the driver and software in the "Flash firmware" folder of this repository.